pbyrne84/pbyrne84.github.io/ScalaTaggedTypes.md

 ## Other benefits of Tagged Types
 Using things like find usages in an IDE, we can find all potential paths that value can go down.
 This greatly increases the speed we can understand a system.
-We no longer have to drill down and do a game of follow the string.
+We no longer have to drill down and do a game of "follow the string".
 Find usages of the string type is very non-productive as there will be thousands.

 Smart complete becomes more accurate as no longer do you need to pick through invalid values.

 Booleans are fairly horrible in negative outcomes, this is why Intellij always prompts you to use named parameters for them.
 More on why Booleans are problematic <https://www.informit.com/articles/article.aspx?p=1392524>.
 Having the context tied to the type makes it very hard to pass it to the wrong thing.
-We could also use something more like an enum, but tagged/opaque types are another avenue.
+We could also use something more like an enum (e.g. TurnOff, TurnOn), but tagged/opaque types are another avenue.

 ## Negatives of TaggedTypes/Opaque types

 The type does not exist at runtime. **String with Tag** just becomes **String**.
 This means we cannot do things like match on it.
 It behaves much like types behave in things like TypeScript.
-It is for compile time sanity but disappear post-compilation otherwise they would incur overhead.
+It is for compile time sanity, but they disappear post-compilation otherwise they would incur overhead.
 Though as some technologies have total type erasure a bit here is not such a big deal.

-The factory method that creates a tagged type could return a value class instead at some point if heap allocation is not an issue and you want to do things that type erasure blocks.
+The factory method that creates a tagged type could return a value class instead at some point if heap allocation is not an issue, and you want to do things that type erasure blocks.

 ## How are Tagged Types made?